Australian challenger banks: who’s who (and what’s their tech)

 The challenger has been kept on the low until now.
 It has been trialling its services with 1,500 customers, which have sent a total of $2.2 million in transactions.

 It already has Apple Pay, Google Play, Garmin Pay and Fitbit Pay implemented, and says it is bringing products to the market that Australia has never seen before.

-Sydney-based Volt Bank was given Australia’s first new restricted banking licence and is now working towards becoming a fully licensed bank.
+Sydney-based Volt Bank was given Australia’s first new restricted banking licence.
+In January 2019, it was the first challenger to become a fully licensed bank.

 In October 2018, PayPal and Volt partnered to allow customers to log in using their PayPal credentials.

 For its core banking system, Volt has selected Temenos’ T24.

 The bank was founded by Steve Weston (CEO) and Luke Bunbury (deputy CEO), who have both worked in banking and financial services.

 The neobank emerged from the shadows to unveil its plans for a mobile-only digital bank in 2017.
 It will have no bricks and mortar branches.

 Eric Wilson is Xinja’s chief executive and a former National Australia Bank (NAB) executive.
 Xinja might be new, but it will have some handy experience on tap.
 Jason Bates, a co-founder of UK digital challenger bank Monzo, has joined the Xinja board.